 Cons: Longtime locals complain about growth, traffic congestion and rising prices.

 Notes: Northfield is a cute town and popular with tourists.
-Although it has grown by 40% in the last couple of decades, racial diversity is still minimal.
+It has grown by 4% during the last decade.
 The senior center has a warm water pool, fitness studio, dining program, and art classes.
-The Cannon Valley Elder Collegium offers a full slate of life long learning.
+The Cannon Valley Elder Collegium offers a full slate of life long learning programs.

 Recommended as a Retirement Spot?
 Yes